zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 "Because of that, I think there is no renunciation": "When practising with that Buddha's mindfulness, I think it is "no renunciation".
 I think, I know that it is "no renunciation."
 I know so; I am so.
-I know; I don’t do it like this; I know so sure; I know it well.”
-Because of that, I think I haven’t left.
+I know; I don't do it like this; I know so sure; I know it well."
+Because of that, I think I haven't left.

 Because of that, the presenter Binchia said:

 "I saw him like my eyes, Brahman!
 Day and night,

-I spend the night in salute, just because of that I think I haven’t left. "
+I spend the night in salute, just because of that I think I haven't left. "

-114. Letters, joys, thoughts, thoughts, these did not depart from Gautam’s teachings,
+114. Letters, joys, thoughts, thoughts, these did not depart from Gautam's teachings,

 Where the wise person walks, I pay respect to the other person in that